Yoav666s/dnd-wiki/collections/_classes/nornfeld/sorcerer/poltergeist-soul.md

 index:
   - poltergeist-soul
 permalink: /classes/sorcerer/poltergeist-soul/
-excerpt: "You are a ghostly creature, your innate magic coming from the ethereal realm."
+excerpt: "You are a ghostly creature, your innate magic coming from the ethereal plane."
 subclass: sorcerer
 alt_version: poltergeist-sorcery
 header: